Ultrasonic Sensors Market Size and Share

 Ultrasonic Sensors Market Analysis by Mordor Intelligence

-The ultrasonic sensors market was valued at USD 7.13 billion in 2025 and estimated to grow from USD 7.75 billion in 2026 to reach USD 11.79 billion by 2031, at a CAGR of 8.72% during the forecast period (2026-2031).
+The ultrasonic sensors market size was valued at USD 7.13 billion in 2025 and estimated to grow from USD 7.75 billion in 2026 to reach USD 11.79 billion by 2031, at a CAGR of 8.72% during the forecast period (2026-2031).
 Rising investments in Industry 4.0 automation, mandatory automotive safety mandates, and growing acceptance of non-contact measurement technologies continue to pull demand upward.
 Precision sensing now underpins predictive maintenance initiatives that cut downtime and stabilize production yields.
 Automotive manufacturers integrate multi-sensor arrays to satisfy UNECE R159 and EU GSR2 rules, while water utilities deploy ultrasonic level probes to optimize treatment plant performance.
 High-frequency micromachined ultrasound transducers (MUTs) widen use cases in portable medical imaging and wearable devices, and regional diversification toward South American mining and infrastructure projects broadens the revenue base.
 Competitive intensity rises as suppliers embed artificial intelligence in signal-processing firmware to counter cross-talk and strengthen object classification accuracy.

 Key Report Takeaways